On mean curvature flow with forcing: Geometry of the Flow

-The $\rho$-reflection can be viewed as a smallness condition on the Lipschitz norm distance between $\partial\Omega$ and the nearest ball (see the Appendix in \cite{Feldman:2014hb}.)
-The following lemma states several properties and the relationship between the two concepts introduced above, $\rho$-reflection and $S_r$.
-In particular we can see that the first condition in the definition of $\rho$-reflection, $\overline{B_\rho(0)} \subset \Omega$ is necessary in order to make the set $\Omega$ star-shaped with respect to a ball.
+The $\rr$ property can be viewed as a smallness condition on the Lipschitz norm distance between $\partial\Omega$ and the nearest ball (see the Appendix in \cite{Feldman:2014hb}).
+The following lemma states several properties and the relationship between the two concepts introduced above, $\rr$ and $S_r$ (See Figure 2, 3 and \cite[Figure 2]{Feldman:2014hb}).